cvdebeer/AmandaT_mp1/README.md

 ##  Overview

-In keeping with the music theme of the default project, I decided to code  (using HTML and CSS) a website for my neice, who is an up and coming singer and songwriter.
+In keeping with the music theme of the default project, I decided to code  (using HTML and CSS) a website for my niece, who is an up and coming singer and songwriter.
 She is hoping to be "discovered" and signed by a record label and also needs a place for potential clients to find her and contact her to book her for functions.
 She needs a site that can show case her talents and give her user a view of who she is and what she has to offer.

 ## UX
 The artist requested that I design her a site that she could provide to potential clients and agents.